psundari/Formula-racing-project/README.md

 6. Create a Azure key vault service named **‘formula1-kv-keys’** and create 3 secrets i.e clientid, tenanted, clientsecret taken from azure service principal.
 7. After that create a scope for the databricks to link it with the azure key vault.
-8. Create a new notebook in databricks in set-up folder **mount_adls_storage**.
-This contains the code to coonect to the datalake storage using service principal accessing secrets through azure key vault.
-Now mount all 3 containers onto databricks in the location **‘mnt/formula1dldatastorage’**
+8. Place all the provided code files in the databricks workspace.**mount_adls_storage** in set-up folder contains the code to coonect to the datalake storage using service principal accessing secrets through azure key vault which mount all 3 containers onto databricks in the location **‘mnt/formula1dldatastorage’**

 <img width="942" alt="image" src="https://github.com/psundari/spark_learning/assets/112127625/8c0779f1-6572-453d-bcc0-92b71368dedb">

+9. Once data lake storage is mounted on the databricks, start with ingestion data by running **ingest_all_file** and then go for transformations of the data which produce data for processed and presentation container.
+Following is the functionality implemented.

 #### Ingestion of raw files: